Video Resources

 The bounce visuals which help so much with your metronome practise are also useful for video resources.
 It's often hard to find good video representations of rhythms, so perhaps these videos will help fill a gap.

-If you want to use videos like these yourself, see Add videos like these to your own site
+If you want to use videos like these on your own website, see Add videos like these to your own site.

 The videos you can find here include: